Thelastlineofcode/Astrology-Synthesis/docs/IMPLEMENTATION_SUMMARY.md

 ## 📋 Overview

-This document provides a high-level summary of the astrological interpretation system architecture designed for the Roots Revealed application (Issue #6).
+This document provides a high-level summary of the astrological interpretation system architecture designed for the Mula: The Root application (Issue #6).

 **Status**: ✅ Architecture Complete - Ready for Implementation
 **Date**: October 29, 2025